smartin015/Jarvis/README.md

 Jarvis
 ======

-Home automation system with voice input and output, developed by www.Fabricate.io, inspired by JARVIS from Iron Man
+Home automation system with voice input and output, developed by www.Fabricate.io, inspired by JARVIS from Iron Man!